|

 or ask your question/give answers there.

-tree expert might help in reducing seed development.
-But why should
+by a professional tree expert might help in reducing seed development.

-the seedcoat is rotting away although I think it's exaggerated to state
+the seedcoat that contains butyric acid is rotting away, but I think it's

-they stink as some people say (did you ever smell a rotting apple?).
-In
+exaggerated to say they stink (did you ever smell a rotting apple or Limburger

-cleaned up regularly there should be no problem at all!
+Besides cleaned up regularly there should be no problem at all!
+Or gather

 like to collect the seeds, try to contact them or put a small add on a

-sand and/or baking soda (sodium bicarbonate) to the fallen seeds.
+when you add sand and/or baking soda (sodium bicarbonate) to the fallen

-More information about the female tree and seeds on my pages.
+More information about the female tree and seeds on my Propagation , Tree and Usage pages.

 Ginkgo seeds gathering in China at Yunnan University in Kunming.
 Some tarps are put on the ground; several men climb the trees wielding giant bamboo staffs which they use to knock all the branches.
 The loosely attached seeds pour off the tree onto the tarp. |